sysjerm/sysjerm/README.md

 - 👋 Hi, I’m @sysjerm
-- 👀 I’m interested in security research on macOS, *nix and Windows.
+- 👀 I currently work in research and reverse enginneering iOS, macOS and *nix.
 - 🌱 I’m currently learning reverse engineering on firmware.
 - 💞️ I’m looking to collaborate on Google Project Zero.
 - 📫 How to reach me @phunkadelik on **Instagram** + @capnobvious on **Twitter**.